Cause of death

 Ugaritic

-A Bronze Age Canaanite tongue with the world's first alphabet in cuneiform form, buried when its harbour city fell to the Sea Peoples.
+A Bronze Age Canaanite tongue with the world's first alphabet in cuneiform form, buried when its harbour city of Ugarit, at Ras Shamra in Syria, fell to the Sea Peoples.

 1185 BCE